wngjs3/Chess_Cheat_Detection_Benchmark/README.md

 # KAIST Chess AI Detection Research Website

-This repository contains the website code for KAIST's research on detecting AI cheating in chess.
+This repository contains the website code for KAIST RISE lab's research on detecting AI cheating in chess.

 ## Project Overview